redhat-developer/vscode-didact/README.md

 The **vscode-didact** extension prototype does a few things.
 Mainly it shows what's possible through a combination of a simple Markdown file, the VS Code Webview, and calling easily accessible commands in VS Code.

+For a demo file of what functionality is currently available, check out [the didact-demo.](vscode://redhat.vscode-didact?https=raw.githubusercontent.com/bfitzpat/vscode-didact/master/demo/didact-demo.md)

 ## VSCode-Didact In Action

 What follows is a simple example with three actions.
 One scaffolds a project based on a structure defined in JSON.
 One opens a file created when the folder structure was created.
 And one triggers a command in a different extension if it's installed.
 The tutorial is defined in [this MarkDown file](./example/tutorial2.md)